Pembina Pipeline: Conventional oil infrastructure

 These operations oversee pipelines in British Columbia and Alberta that transport crude oil and natural gas liquids.
 There are two main systems: the Alberta System and the BC System.

 The Alberta System wholly owns and runs three systems (all in operation since the 1950s), the largest of which is the Peace System (2009), and owns 50% of another, the Glen System (shared with Keyera Energy), and has a 10% interest in the Wabasca Oil Field System.
 Equal Energy Ltd is one of many minor producers that use the peace pipeline.
-Equal's 16 wells near Grand Prairie, Alberta, deliver oil to the system.
+Equal's 16 wells near Grande Prairie, Alberta, deliver oil to the system.

 BC System, 100% owned, has been in operation since 1960, and encompasses 3 storing facilities.
 The crude oil pipelines run in northeastern BC and connect Taylor to Kamloops.
 The total capacity is half of the smallest Alberta pipeline system (80,000 b/d in May 2009).